Peiris

-Peiris, Peries or Pieris is a Sinhalese surname.
-It is a common surname in coastal area of Sri Lanka.
-It is originated from Portuguese surname Peres and was spread across Sri Lanka during Portuguese rule of the island.
+Peiris, Peries or Pieris (Sinhalese: පීරිස්) is a surname attributed to the Sinhalese people of Sri Lanka.
+It is a common surname in the coastal regions of the island nation.

+The name originated from the Portuguese surname Peres, and was spread across Sri Lanka during Portugal's colonization of the country.
+It is related to the Spanish variant Pérez, and Jewish variant Peretz.
 The name has been adapted into the Sinhalese language over time, hence the variation in its spelling.

 Notable people with the surname include: